JOHN AUSEN

 During his time at Hyperion, John Ausen would become quite established in the Iowa turf community.

 John Ausen’s illustrious career as a golf course superintendent began and ended in the state of Iowa.
-Originally from Rockford, Ausen career would take him from famed Firestone Country Club, in Akron, OH, to Quincy (IL) Country Club, then to Field Club of Omaha and then for 32 years at Hyperion Field Club in Johnston, beginning in 1983.
+Originally from Rockford, Ausen’s career would take him from famed Firestone Country Club, in Akron, Ohio, to Quincy Country Club in Ilinois, then to Field Club of Omaha in Nebraska before coming to Hyperion Field Club in Johnston, beginning in 1983.
+He was there for 32 years before retiring.

 Ausen has also donated his time to several positions and boards including: